-- Water Safety

-- Discovering a fire
+- Water Safety - Discovering a fire

 - Healthy Child

 - Internet Safety

 - Drugs and Alcohol Awareness

 - Anti-social Behaviour

-Through the focus on relationships, staff know the pupils well and this all starts with a well-being week that takes place at the start of every academic year.
-Pupils do not have to wear school uniforms and staff get to know through activities such as sitting around a fire, den building and bespoke P.E. sessions.
-The staff know which pupils have increased vulnerability and can be quick to identify when something does not seem right.
-These concerns are always logged on CPOMS and those pupils identified are signposted through an ELSA referral or a referral to the Welfare lead where needed.
-Some children need increased support in the short term, whilst others require a more systematic and permanent approach to support.
+Through the focus on relationships, staff know the pupils well and this all starts with a Welcome Week that takes place at the start of every academic year.
+Pupils can choose what clothes they wear during these days, and staff get to know them through activities such as sitting around a fire, den building and bespoke P.E. sessions.
+The staff know which pupils are particularly vulnerable and are quick to identify when something does not seem right.
+These concerns are always logged on CPOMS and those pupils identified are signposted through an ELSA referral or a referral to the Welfare Lead where needed.
+Some children need increased support in the short term, whilst others require more systematic and longer-term support.